bloodworks-io/phlox/docs/setup.md

     Open your web browser and navigate to [http://localhost:3000](http://localhost:5000).

 6.  **Initial Configuration:**
-    Once Phlox is running, access the **Settings** page within the application (usually found in a user menu or navigation bar).
+    Once Phlox is running, access the **Settings** page within the application (found in the sidebar).
 Configure the following:
     - **Ollama Endpoint:**  Verify or update the Ollama API URL if needed.
     - **Transcription Endpoint:** **Ensure the Whisper API URL is correctly configured to match your transcription service.** Test the connection if possible.
 Depending on your endpoint configuration, you may need to specift a model and an API-key.
     - **Model Selection:**  Model selection options will depend on the models available in your Ollama instance and compatibility with the Whisper service.